DanLyss/ai/README.md

 AI code completion

-This repo is dedicated to small research in AI code completion *rotating.py* and *settle_debts* are two files from my projects
+This repo is dedicated to small research in AI code completion <br>
+*rotating.py* and *settle_debts* are two files from my projects

 First one is geometry problem, implementation of 3d polyhedrons rotation, while second is some backend code.